Call for Submissions: The 2020 Northedge Prize

 Established in 1986 to commemorate the invaluable contribution of the late Professor F.S.
-Northedge to the creation of Millennium, the annual Northedge Essay Competition furthers a Millennium tradition of publishing well-argued student work in a journal open to new issues and innovative approaches to International Relations.
-The winning essay is generally published in the first issue of each volume.
+Northedge to the creation of Millennium: Journal of International Studies, the annual Northedge Essay Competition furthers a Millennium tradition of celebrating and promoting exceptional student scholarship.

 Rosa Vasilaki, ‘Provincializing IR?
 Deadlocks and Prospects in Post-Western IR Theory’